sagemath/trac_to_gh/Issue 6534.md

 # Issue 6534: Jacobi sums are calculated in a ridiculously roundabout fashion

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6534

 Original creator: davidloeffler